 Country Club is bordered by 8th Avenue to the North, Alameda Avenue to the South, University Boulevard to the East, and Downing Street to the West.

 Country Club is home to vast canopies of 100-year-old American elms that spread magnificently over tiled rooftops and broad parkways.
 Occasionally referred to as “Denver’s Spanish Suburb,” it is also among the most scenic and one of my favorites!

 Brass bands and gala parties frequently filled the clubhouse.
-But as interest in racing waned, the Driving Association directors sold to a second group of sports-minded Denverites.
+As time went by and interest in racing waned, the Driving Association sold the land to a second group of sports-minded Denverites.
 Seeking a new venue, the members of the Overland Park (Golf) Club incorporated as the Denver Country Club.
 In 1901 the group acquired a 120-acre tract straddling Cherry Creek.
 The Denver Country Club sits just to the South of 1st Avenue on Gilpin across from the Country Club neighborhood.